barrShahar/DND_lib/README.md

 ## Connecting to the Server

-Players can connect using Telnet or a similar tool:
+Players can connect to the game server using Telnet or any terminal-based network communication tool.
+Simply run the following command to initiate a connection:

-telnet <server-ip> 4010
+telnet < server-ip > 4010

+Replace <server-ip> with the IP address of the server hosting the game.
+Once connected, players can interact with the dungeon environment and other players in real-time.

 Project Structor: